-Monoprint by Karen Colley with a double Conservation Window Mount in a hand painted Tulipwood frame, glazed with Museum Glass.
+Monoprint by Karen Colley with a double conservation window mount in a hand painted poplar wood frame, glazed with anti-reflective and UV filtering glass.

-The minimum requirement is that artworks are mounted using Conservation board.
+The minimum requirement is that artworks are mounted using conservation grade board.
 This is an acid free solid core board made from akaline buffered wood pulp.
-The work is attached using acid free tape and then backed with Conservation board.
-All the framing carried out in the studio uses Conservation or Museum grade materials.
+The artwork is attached to the mount using acid free tape.
+All the framing carried out in the studio uses conservation or museum grade materials.

 A natural wood frame lined with aluminium tape prior to fitting Museum Glass and spacers.